zilongshanren/dotfiles/README.md

     git submodule init

     git submodule update
+#Tips:
+    if you want to use the full power of these vim plugins, you should install python,ruby ctags,jsctags

 #if you want to update all submodules, you can
     git submodule foreach git pull orign master